 A blog for authors, about authors, written by an author

-My rare free time I'm spending in extreme reading, excessive pool swimming and playing monster-monopoly.
-My strongest support system are my sister, family and friends and my very beautiful, active and demanding three cats.
+My rare free time I'm spending in extreme reading, excessive pool swimming, and playing monster-monopoly.
+My strongest support system is my sister, family, and friends, and my very beautiful, active, and demanding three cats.

 If you like to know more about me, please check my website: http://www.aurorajeanalexander.com